din-a-testware/qt-replicator/README.md

 https://www.amazon.de/hz/wishlist/ls/266KAWC8W2W57?

+***General notes:*** I've restructured the Music-Database, so the internal creation of the database does not work right now.
+I will fix it soon.

 ***Note when building:*** There are some files in the qresource file, which I did not upload, due to license issues or unnecessity, but I did not have the leisure to update the qrc file yet.
 So, when the compiler complains about missing files, just delete them from the qrc.

 ***And than it has some additional features:***